caproto/caproto/doc/source/index.rst

 =========================

-* It can talk to libca as a client --- for example, reading, writing to, and monitoring the simulated motor ioc, motorsim.
+* It can talk to libca as a client --- for example, reading, writing to, and monitoring the simulated motor IOC, motorsim.
 * It can talk to libca as a server --- for example, responding correctly to caget, caput, camonitor.
 * The Python module that specifies the byte layout of each command is generated